-2. Appendix A - List of changes from the Proposed Rule Change to
+2. List of changes from the proposed rule change to Amendment No. 4.

-Amendment No. 3.

 4a.
-Redline of the Text of the proposed NASD Code of Arbitration Procedure for Industry Disputes.
+Redline of the chart comparing the current NASD Code of ArbitrationProcedure and proposed NASD Code of Arbitration Procedure for Industry Disputes.

 4b.
-Redline of the chart comparing the current NASD Code of Arbitration Procedure and proposed NASD Code of Arbitration Procedure for Industry Disputes.
+Redline of the text of the proposed NASD Code of Arbitration Procedure for Industry Disputes.